qiaeru/phpbb-language-fr/README.md

   - **Forum Software Website:** https://www.phpbb.com/customise/db/translation/french/
   - **GitHub Repository:** https://github.com/maelsoucaze/phpbb

-Please note that development versions (recognizable with the use of *-dev* in the version number) are generally not recommended and should be used locally, available for testing purposes to developers or advanced and inquisitive users.
+Please note that development versions (recognizable with the use of *-dev* in the version number) are generally not recommended and should be used locally, available for testing purposes.

 #### Extract the compressed archive

 Once the compressed language package downloaded, you will need to extract (or unzip) the archive.

-The *language/* folder will contain the language files and the *styles/* folder will contain a localized image for the prosilver style.
+For information, the *language/* folder will contain all the language files and the *styles/* folder will contain the localized user online image and its stylesheet for the prosilver style.

-Please note that if you are using a style other than prosilver, you will need to copy the appropriate localized images into the theme-images folder of your custom style.
+Please note that if you are using a style other than prosilver, you will need to copy the appropriate localized images into the theme-images folder of your custom style, using *fr* as folder name.

 #### Upload the language-related folders

 Using [FTP] [5], you will need to upload the *language/* and *styles/* folders (and their subfolders) into your board root.
 The board root is the one which contains the *config.php* file.

-Please note that you will more than likely get a notice warning you that you already have folders called *language/* and *styles/* when uploading into the board root via FTP.
+Please note that you will more than likely get a notice warning you that you already have those folders when uploading into the board root via FTP.
 If this happens, just click to replace them.
 This will replace conflicting files only (if this is your first time uploading the language package there should be none) and add the new files into their correct locations.

 #### Install the language package